orchest/orchest/docs/source/fundamentals/pipelines.rst

 Running a pipeline
 ------------------
 .. note::
-   In this section we will learn what it means to run a pipeline :ref:`interactively <interactive pipeline run>`, when to do it, how to do it and what to keep in mind.
+   In this section we will learn what it means to run a pipeline :term:`interactively <interactive (pipeline) run>`, when to do it, how to do it and what to keep in mind.

 Once set up, you can run your pipeline in two ways: